mohsinnazir967/TCM_Security_Operations_-SOC-_101/Course Introduction and Lab Setup/Lab Setup.md

    - Search for PowerShell or CMD in the Start menu, right-click, open file location, then right-click and choose "Send to Desktop (create shortcut)".

 ---
+# Ubuntu

-## 11. Create Ubuntu Linux Virtual Machine
+## 1. Create Ubuntu Linux Virtual Machine

 1. Download the Ubuntu Desktop ISO (LTS version recommended) from [ubuntu.com](https://ubuntu.com/download/desktop).
    - Example version: 24.04 LTS (or latest available).
 For older versions, see "alternative downloads".